-Limited access to capital is one of the constraints of doing business in Cambodia.
+Limited access to capital is one of the constraints to doing business in Cambodia.
 Commercial banks are primary sources of funding.

-From March 2018, the minimum capital requirements for banking institutions are as follows:
+The minimum capital requirements for financial institutions are as follows:

-- US\$50 million for commercial bank incorporated as foreign branch, whose parent bank is rated "Investment Grade" - US\$75 million for commercial bank incorporated as foreign branch, whose parent bank is NOT rated "Investment Grade"; a foreign subsidiary or a local company - US\$15 million for specialized bank incorporated locally - US\$30 million for micro finance deposit-taking institutions - US\$1.5 million for microfinance institutions.
+- KHR 200 billion (~US\$50 million) for a commercial bank incorporated as a foreign branch, whose parent bank is rated "Investment Grade" - KHR 300 billion (~US\$75 million) for a commercial bank incorporated as a foreign branch, whose parent bank is NOT rated "Investment Grade"; a foreign subsidiary or a local company - KHR 60 billion (~US\$15 million) for specialised banks incorporated locally - KHR 120 billion (~US\$30 million) for microfinance deposit-taking institutions - KHR 6 billion (~US\$1.5 million) for microfinance institutions.